Azure/osdu-data-load-tno/README.md

 ## Developer Persona

-This persona method of loading data is intended for engineers wishing to customize control or manually work with a data load.
+This method of loading data is intended for engineers wishing to customize control or manually work with data loads.

 This solution supports [GitHub Codespaces](https://github.com/features/codespaces) as preferred, however [VSCode Remote containers](https://code.visualstudio.com/docs/remote/containers) can be utilized assuming the host machine has enough resources allocated to Docker.
 A custom container will be built with a post container build hook that will download the [open-test-data](https://community.opengroup.org/osdu/platform/data-flow/data-loading/open-test-data) from OSDU and copy files into a custom directory structure for the ingestion scripts to process.